The Complete Guide to Bar Management

 In other words, be a great boss.

-And That’s How You Manage a Bar
+And That’s How to Run a Bar

 Time to completely check out, sit back, relax, and do nothing until retirement.